A Lorentzian renormalisation group equation for gauge theories: Conclusions and Outlook

 \section{Conclusions and Outlook}

 In this paper we introduced a Wetterich-type flow equation for gauge theories quantised using the BV formalism.
 The language of pAQFT allows to treat in a unified way theories in generic, globally hyperbolic spacetimes, without referring to a particular state.
-With respect to our previous paper \cite{DDPR2022}, we expanded the treatment of fRG in pAQFT to gauge theories, discussing the formalism at the algebraic level only, restricting the admissible states to the ones satisfying the Hadamard condition.
+With respect to our previous paper \cite{DDPR2022}, we expanded the treatment of fRG in pAQFT to gauge theories, discussing the formalism at the algebraic level only.

-Enlarging the space of fields, by including an additional auxiliary field $\eta$, we showed how to derive a standard Zinn-Justin equation for the average effective action, taking the same form as in the non-regularised case.
-The auxiliary field $\eta$ and the regulator function $q_k$ forms a pair in the non-minimal sector of the gauge theory, similar to the antighost $\bar c$ and the Nakanishi-Lautrup field $b$.
-As such, they might be considered as a generalised gauge-fixing term.
-However, since they are introduced in the generating functionals, but not in the Lagrangian, they play a role only on the level of correlation functions.
+The extension of the field configuration space to include the regulator function $q_k$ and a new auxiliary field $\eta$ allows to derive extended Slavnov-Taylor identities for the effective average action, in which the regulator sector appears as an extension of the gauge-fixing term.
+This in turn allows to treat the regulator sector as a non-minimal contribution in cohomology, and to constrain the effective average action by the powerful techniques of BV and BRST cohomology \cite{Barnich2000}.

 In this construction, the locality of the regulator function $q_k$ is crucial, in order to interpret it as an additional field.
-This is a major difference from the usual treatments of functional renormalization for gauge theories.

-As it is known, field configurations in the non-minimal sector do not contribute to gauge-invariant observables, thanks to the BRST symmetry.
-In this formalism, gauge-invariance of the $S-$matrix is ensured by the Quantum Master Equation.
-We have seen that the Zinn-Justin equation for the average effective action is a direct consequence of the Quantum Master Equation.
-Moreover, we have given a cohomological interpretation to the equation, so that the problem of constructing the average effective action is re-stated as a cohomological problem, following the lines of \cite{Barnich2000}.

-The solution of the cohomological problem at some fixed scale $k$ can then be used as an input for the flow equation.
-As we briefly remarked, although the average effective action is in general non-local, using the Derivative Expansion approximation, powerful theorems on local BRST cohomology strongly constrain the form of the average effective action, at least for Yang-Mills theories and gravity \cite{Barnich2000}.
+The solution of the cohomological problem at some fixed RG scale $k$ can then be used as an input for the flow equation.
+We have also shown the consistency of the extended Slavnov-Taylor identities with the RG flow: once they are satisfied at a certain scale $k = \Lambda$, they are satisfied at all scales.